Semisimple random walks on the torus: Introduction

 or

-where $V_0$ denotes the sum of all compact factors of $G$ in $\R^d$ and $W_0$ is a rational subspace of $\R^d$ invariant under the action of the identity component $G^\circ$ of $G$. \end{coro}
+where $V_0$ denotes the sum of all compact factors of $G$ in $\R^d$ and $W_0$ is a proper rational subspace of $\R^d$ invariant under the action of the identity component $G^\circ$ of $G$. \end{coro}

-As a consequence, we recovers the classification of orbit closures due to Guivarc'h and Starkov~\cite{GuivarchStarkov} and Muchnik~\cite{Muchnik}. \begin{coro}[Classification of orbit closures] Let $\Gamma \subset \GL_d(\Z)$ be a subgroup whose Zariski closure $G$ is a semisimple algebraic group.
+As a consequence, we recover the classification of orbit closures due to Guivarc'h and Starkov~\cite{GuivarchStarkov} and Muchnik~\cite{Muchnik}. \begin{coro}[Classification of orbit closures] Let $\Gamma \subset \GL_d(\Z)$ be a subgroup whose Zariski closure $G$ is semisimple.
 Let $x_0 \in \Tbb^d$.
 Then the orbit closure $\overline{\Gamma x}$ is either the whole $\Tbb^d$ or contained in a $\Gamma$-invariant closed subset of the form

-where $q$ is a nonzero integer, $\Ball_{V_0}(0,R)$ is a ball in $V_0$, the sum of all compact factors of $G$ in $\R^d$ and $W_0$ is invariant under the action of the identity component $G^\circ$ of $G$. \end{coro}
+where $q$ is a nonzero integer, $\Ball_{V_0}(0,R)$ is a ball in $V_0$, the sum of all compact factors of $G$ in $\R^d$ and $W_0$ is a proper rational subspace invariant under the action of the identity component $G^\circ$ of $G$. \end{coro}

 The qualitative statement could also be reformulated more simply as follows. \begin{coro}[Equidistribution] Let $\mu$ be a probability measure on $\GL_d(\Z)$ having a finite exponential moment.
 Denote by $\Gamma \subset \GL_d(\Z)$ the subgroup generated by $\mu$.
 Assume that the Zariski closure of $\Gamma$ is semisimple.
 Then for any $x_0\in\Tbb^d$, either $\mu^{*n}*\delta_{x_0} \rightharpoonup^* \mes_{\Tbb^d}$ or $x_0$ is contained in a proper $\Gamma$-invariant closed subset. \end{coro}